Busy. Please wait.

 🗑

-If you know the spinal cord supplying _______ nerve fibers to an organ, and also know the spinal cord levels receiving visceral pain fibers from the organ, you know part of body wall that will get referred somatic pain autonomic
+If you know the spinal cord supplying _______ nerve fibers to an organ, and also know the spinal cord levels receiving visceral pain fibers from the organ, you know part of body wall that will get referred somatic pain show

 🗑